 - Select branches to prune based on the angle at which they grow.
 Try to keep branches that grow upward at an angle.
-Remove branches that grow straight upward (waterspouts) or down toward the ground.
-“Waterspouts” are too vigorous and cast shade on lower branches.
+Remove branches that grow straight upward (water sprouts) or down toward the ground.
+“Water sprouts” are too vigorous and cast shade on lower branches.
 Branches that point down are weak and won’t bear fruit.

 - Avoid pruning newly planted and young trees (after an initial pruning to determine the shape) until after the first couple of seasons your tree produces fruit.
-Pruning encourages leafy shoots instead of fruits, so it will delay fruit-bearing in juvenile trees.
+Pruning encourages leafy shoots instead of fruits, so it will delay fruit production in young apple trees.

 - Clean up downed branches when you finish.
 That prevents any possible diseases or insect pests from reinfecting your tree.

-Always burn the discarded limbs, branches, and leaves that you prune from your tree.
+Always burn the discarded limbs, branches, and leaves once you have pruned your apple tree.
 If you can’t burn where you are, remove them from your property.

-Yes, you should prune trees every year.
-It helps them get through winter easier, trims out dead or diseased branches, and spurs bud growth and vigor for the springtime.
+Yes, you should prune apple trees every year.
+It helps them get through winter more easily, trims out dead or diseased branches, and spurs bud growth and vigor for springtime.